2000 Summer Olympics opening ceremony: Sydney 2000 Olympic Band

 A massed marching band of 2,000 musicians performed a melody of Australian and international classics, and previous Olympic themes.
 It included "Also Sprach Zarathustra", "Chariots of Fire", "Ode to Joy", "Bugler's Dream", "Waltzing Matilda", and John Williams "Olympic Fanfare & Theme".
 The band consisted of 1,000 Australian musicians, with the remaining 1,000 musicians being from other countries around the world.
+There were trumpets, trombones, mellophones, baritones, sousaphones, flutes, piccolos, clarinets, alto, tenor, and baritone saxophones, snares, basses, multitenors, cymbals, and glockenspiels.
 The massed band was so large that six conductors were required for the segment.
 The band members wore Driza-Bone riding coats which had been especially modified for the band members.
-The band was one of the few live sound creations of the night.
+The band was one of the few live sound performances at the night.

 Marching and wind bands have made regular appearances in Summer Olympic Ceremonies throughout the 20th century.
 However, this segment was controversial in the lead up in the local media, over the fact that, when announced in 1999, three-quarters of the band were from overseas while ignoring Sydney based wind bands.
 The organisers had to renegotiate the number of international performer invitations for this segment so that half the band was made up of Australian performers on the night.
 Birch always envisioned the band to be both larger than anyone had seen at an Olympic ceremony, and for an international band to welcome international athletes.
 Reviews immediately after the ceremony stated that the band was so "skilled and entertaining in their fashion" that "it was hard to believe that their part was ever in doubt."
 In contrast, Peter FitzSimons opined that the band was a non-sequitur compared to the rest of the Australiana pageantry, and was seen as an element of cocacolanisation by some in Australia.
-Since 2000, marching and wind bands have not seen a major appearance at an Olympics opening ceremony, except for the Hellenic Naval Band during the entrance of the Presidents in the Athens ceremony, and an appearance from the Gunthorpe Colliery Band during the Pandemonium segment of the London ceremony.
+Since 2000, marching and wind bands have not seen a major appearance at an Olympics opening ceremony, except for the Hellenic Naval Band during the entrance of the Presidents in the Athens ceremony, an appearance from the Grimethorpe Colliery Band during the Pandemonium segment of the London ceremony and the Republican Guard marching band showing up for the Égalité segment of the Paris ceremony.